Manage Business Intelligence components

 Add a new BI chart locally to Data Catalog

-In Data Catalog, a Business Intelligence (BI) chart locally to Data Catalog, which represents an individual visualization, such as a bar chart, pie chart, or line graph, typically found within a dashboard or report.
-You can manually add a BI chart to a report or report page to visually represent how data is displayed in business reports.
+In Data Catalog, you can create a Business Intelligence (BI) chart locally under a BI report or a BI report page to represent how data is visualized, such as a bar chart, pie chart, or line graph, typically found within a dashboard or report.
+A BI chart represents a View for Tableau and a Visual or Tile for Power BI.

 Perform the following steps to create a new BI chart locally to Data Catalog: